 This course provides the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
 The investigation, designed in consultation with the chosen faculty mentor, may be designed to earn .25 or .5 unit of credit in a semester.
 BIOL 393 is ordinarily is a library-oriented investigation.
 (For laboratory-oriented independent research, see BIOL 385.)
 Normally, students receive credit for no more than two semesters of individual study.
 Individual study does not fulfill the natural science diversification requirement, nor does it count toward the requirements for the major.
 Because students must enroll for individual studies by the end of the seventh day of classes, they should begin discussion of the proposed individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval before the established deadline.

-In this capstone seminar, students explore current research topics in biology.
-Each section will explore a different fundamental concept in biology that spans the range of biology from ecosystems to molecules.
-Students analyze, critique, and integrate information from research articles they connect specific studies to broader biological questions and they propose future work that refines and extends prior studies.
-Student communicate their insights and analyses in both oral and written formats.
-Assignments include short essays, student presentations, student-led classes, peer review, and writing workshops.
+In this capstone seminar, students explore current research topics in biology by writing a mini-review on a topic of their choice.
+In doing so, students analyze and integrate information from research articles they connect specific studies to broader biological questions and propose future work that refines and extends prior studies.
+Students communicate their insights in both oral and written formats.
+Assignments include short essays, student presentations, a general-audience piece and peer review.
 This course counts toward the upper-level lecture course requirement for the biology major.
 Prerequisite: senior standing and biology or molecular biology major.

 This course offers an in-depth research experience.
 Prior to enrollment in this course, students are expected to complete at least one semester of BIOL 385 and participate in the Summer Science Scholars program.
 Two semesters of BIOL 385 are recommended.
 Emphasis is on completion of the research project.
 Students also are instructed in poster production and produce one or more posters of their honors work for presentation at Kenyon and possibly at outside meetings.
 There will be oral progress reports, and students draft the Introduction and Methods section of the honors thesis.
 The letter grade is determined by the instructor and project advisor in consultation with the department.
 Students must have an overall GPA of at least 3.33 and a GPA of 3.33 in biology.
 Permission of instructor and department chair required.
 Prerequisite: BIOL 385 and permission of project advisor and department chair.